sheilatron/shiny_code_quest/README.md

 - [ ] Add some custom code to your project
 - [ ] Run the Flake8 checker to see where your code needs improvement
 - [ ] Create a test, and use py.test to run the tests
+    - Cookiecutter probably already created one test; make one for your custom code.
 - [ ] Measure test coverage to see where you are missing tests
 - [ ] Create a command line 'console script' to execute your source code
 - [ ] Add a command line parameter to your console script